 #3 Electronic Control Unit (ECU)

-The electronic circuit unit is the heart of the EPS system.
+The electronic control unit is the heart of the EPS system.
 An ECU is responsible for controlling the steering sensor and vehicle speed sensor inputs and outputs.
 Apart from this, it performs three other functions, which are also considered essential.

 ECU manages the motor current and steering wheel mechanism.
 The software in the ECU is useful for monitoring the ESP system and its components, as well as for self-diagnosis and fail-safe functions.
 It communicates between ECU and ESP system i.e.; the ESP can read data stored in ECU.